back search

 Conclusion

-When it comes to eating bananas during pregnancy, there are a few things to consider.
+When it comes to consuming banana during pregnancy, there are a few things to consider.
 Bananas are a good source of nutrients and can help with morning sickness, heartburn, iron deficiency, and water retention.
 However, they are also high in sugar and calories.
-You may want to limit your banana intake if you're trying to avoid weight gain.
+You may want to limit your intake of banana in pregnancy if you're trying to avoid weight gain or lower your blood sugar levels.
 Ultimately, it's up to you to listen to your body and eat what feels right.

 References